California Senate Bill 707 Implementation Tracker.

 What This Means Right Now.

 For companies selling textiles and apparel into California, the immediate implications are primarily strategic rather than operational.
-Covered producers with more than $1 million in global annual sales that sell apparel or textile products in California will be required to register with the Producer Responsibility Organization beginning July 1, 2026, though producer fees are not expected to begin until full program implementation in 2030.
+Covered producers with more than $1 million in global annual sales will be required to register with the Producer Responsibility Organization beginning July 1, 2026.
+Producer fees are not expected to begin until full program implementation in 2030, but registration is the first concrete compliance requirement on the horizon, and missing it could limit a company's ability to participate in shaping program rules during the critical early phase.

-In the near term, industry participants are beginning to monitor several developments closely.
-These include how the PRO structures early engagement with producers and service providers, how infrastructure investment priorities are established, and how program costs may ultimately be allocated across the system.
+In the near term, industry participants are watching how the PRO structures early engagement, how infrastructure investment priorities get established, and how program costs may ultimately be allocated.
+Companies that are monitoring these developments now will be better prepared when operational requirements come into effect.

 Organizations interested in following SB 707 implementation developments or engaging with AMCIRC as the program evolves can contact: policy@americancirculartextiles.com